Skip to Content

 5. University City: Plenty of sports fields and galleries that you can visit

-The Best Areas & Hotels in Philadelphia
+Where to Stay in Philadelphia: Best Areas & Hotels

 The five locations we’ve already mentioned are without a doubt the richest in the city in terms of attractions to visit and restaurants and bars where you can grab a bite or a drink.